cwebsterz/art-api-exam/readme.md

 ## Setting up your Environment

-You'll need to copy the contents of the **.env-example** file and paste them into your own **.env** file and then set up the following environment variables with your own CouchDB information:
+You'll need to copy the contents of the **.env-example** file and paste them into your own **.env** file and then set up the following environment variables with your own CouchDB or MySQL information:

+For MySQL you'll want to be sure to set up the following variables:

+- `MYSQL_HOST=127.0.0.1`
+- `MYSQL_PORT=3306`
+- `MYSQL_USER="root"`
+- `MYSQL_PASSWORD=<your password here>`
+- `MYSQL_DATABASE=art`

+>Tip: you can just copy the variables and input your own password.

+And, for CouchDB you'll want to set up some variables like this:

 - `COUCHDB_URL`
 - `COUCHDB_NAME`